SabaAhmad404/javascript-capstone/README.md

 - On the terminal run this command git clone ``

-- Go to the repository folder using command prompt cd `Leaderboard-apis`
+- Go to the repository folder using command prompt cd `javascript-capstone`

 - Install the dev dependencies for linters run npm install.
 - setup Webpack